ktsivkov/kubernetes-fpm-graceful/Readme.md

 Please note that `preStop` starts running after kubernetes has sent the event to the ingress to stop the traffic to this service.
 But since this is done **asynchronously**, there might be some traffic that reaches the fpm before **ingress** updates its state.

+### NOTE:
+`process_control_timeout=5s"` - 5 seconds is the time, in which the last request needs to be done.
+If your application needs more time, for whatever reason, please adjust the other values as well.

+`process_control_timeout` should be less than `preStop`, and `preStop` should be also less than the `terminationGracePeriodSeconds`